Pranayama: Techniques of Rhythmic Breathing

 According to sage Patanjali, Pranayama is the fourth stage among eight disciplines of Yoga till Samadhi.
-The first 3 stages are: Yama (restraining harmful thoughts), Niyama (cultivating good habits), Asana (suitable sitting postures), Pranayama, Pratyahara (Withdrawing senses from the object of enjoyment), Dharana (Fixing the mind), Dhyana (Uninterrupted contemplation) and Samadhi (Total absorption of mind).
+The eight stages are: Yama (restraining harmful thoughts), Niyama (cultivating good habits), Asana (suitable sitting postures), Pranayama, Pratyahara (Withdrawing senses from the object of enjoyment), Dharana (Fixing the mind), Dhyana (Uninterrupted contemplation) and Samadhi (Total absorption of mind).

 How to perform the Pranayama?

 The basic form of Pranayama consists of three basic steps.
 They are – Puraka.
 Kumbhaka and Rechaka.
 Puraka means inhaling of the breath; Kumbhaka means holding the breath and Rechaka is exhaling.
-The whole exercise consists of, first inhale slowly through left nostril for 5-6 seconds; hold the breath for 15 seconds and finally exhale slowly through right nostril.
-The next time the process has to be reversed.
-First inhale through right nostril; hold it for some time and exhale through left nostril.
+The whole exercise consists of, first inhale slowly through the left nostril for 5-6 seconds; hold the breath for 8 seconds and finally exhale slowly through the right nostril.
+The next time the process has to be reversed: Inhale through right nostril; hold it for some time and exhale through the left nostril.
 This has to be repeated several times.
 It is advisable to slowly increase the repetitions through practice.
 This whole process is called Pranayama.
 Initially, inhalation and exhalation can be of the same duration.
 After some practice, the duration of exhalation can be increased, in the ratio 2:1.